Los Angeles Violent Crime Lawyer

 When facing a violent felony charge in a Los Angeles County courthouse, it's crucial to understand that you'll be up against top prosecutors.
 The judge presiding over your case will likely be inclined towards the most severe punishment.
 This is where the importance of having a skilled legal defense team, like the Hedding Law Firm, becomes evident.

 The only way to turn the tide on a bad outcome is to either win the case in a jury trial or convince the prosecutor and judge that this particular case is outside the scope of how a violent felony should be viewed.
-However, this can only be achieved with an experienced violent crimes defense attorney by your side, providing you with a sense of relief.
+However, this can only be achieved with the assistance of an experienced violent crimes defense attorney by your side, providing you with a sense of relief.
 As you might guess, the prosecutors and judges are looking to protect the public at large from people who commit violent acts.
-They live in the community just like all of us and are very concerned that people who hurt others are not permitted to continue doing so.
+They live in the community, just like all of us, and are deeply concerned that people who harm others are not permitted to continue doing so.

 Many individuals charged with violent crimes in California are often unaware of their rights and the importance of hiring a criminal defense lawyer.
 It's crucial to understand that a skilled attorney can protect your rights and work towards reducing or dismissing the charges against you.